-The Metropolitan Museum of Art Costume Institute benefit is one of the most publicised black-tie charity events that takes place in New York’s Metropolitan Museum annually.
-Naturally, the Met Gala is not without plenty of controversies.
+The Metropolitan Museum of Art Costume Institute benefit, more commonly known as the MET Gala, is one of the most coveted black-tie charity events, which takes place in New York’s Metropolitan Museum annually.

 With time, the event became an intersection between the art world and popular culture.
-Given the changing landscape of celebrity culture, famous reality stars, YouTubers and even social media influencers have started gracing the invitation list.
-This has paved the way for several controversies and scandalous exchanges between the Met Gala guests over the years.
+Given the changing landscape of celebrity culture, famous reality stars, YouTubers and even social media influencers started gracing the gala’s invitation list.
+This has paved the way for several controversial moments and scandalous exchanges between the guests over the years.

-Here are 7 of the most memorable MET Gala controversies
+Here are seven of the most memorable Met Gala controversies

 Actress Tina Fey described the Met Gala as a ‘jerk parade’